-- What is IP licencing?
+- What is IP licensing?

 Once you have secured a patent you may want to work with a third party to collaborate on a project, or perhaps they will be a reseller or local distributor for your new product.
-IP Licensing is the agreement where you provide the third party the right to use your IP.
+IP licensing is the agreement where you provide the third party the right to use your IP.
 You can find more about IP licensing in our IT Toolkit.